-1. Amazon web services has the largest cloud computing market share in at 32%.
+1. Amazon Web Services has the largest cloud computing market share at 32%.

-The truth is that the biggest cloud computing market share in 2020 is actually for a category named ‘other’.
-The next largest percentage which was Amazon Web Services, at 32%.
+The truth is that the biggest cloud computing market share in 2021 is actually for a category named ‘other’.
+AWS holds the next largest percentage at 32%.